Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 (String, optional, default: `continue`)

 This key sets the action and label for the button shown when Setup Manger has completed.
-When this key is set to `shutdown` (no space!) it will shut down the computer, otherwise it will just quit Setup Manager ("continue").
+When this key is set to `shutdown` (no space!) it will shut down the computer, other wise it will just quit Setup Manager ("continue").
 This is also the action that is performed when the `finalCountdown` timer runs out.

 When the `DEBUG` preference is set, shutdown will merely quit/continue.